 Ackerman’s grand vision is to work on a system that runs completely within a browser.
 “I want to see all products running from a browser.
 This would allow us to work not only from anywhere and at any time, but also from any device of our choosing…and we love our iPads here!”

 With Ackerman leading the charge, there is no doubt that BNA will remain in the vanguard of technology-adept firms and that his goal of working entirely in the Cloud will come to fruition.

 “It’s the way the profession is moving,” Ackerman said.
 “The Cloud is where vendors are committing their resources, and where firms will find the most advanced solutions.
 That’s what we discovered by adopting a cloud-based tax solution, and we have a relatively smooth tax season under our belt to prove it.”

-Kristy is a partner in RootWorks Communications (RootWorks.com) and president of SAS Communications 360 (SAScommunications360.com) — firms dedicated to providing practice management education, branding, marketing, and public relations services to the accounting profession.
-She is also a professor of English and marketing at University of Phoenix and Cleary University.
-You can reach her at firstname.lastname@example.org.
+Kristy Short, Ph.D, is partner and Chief Marketing Officer in RootWorks LLC (RootWorks.com) and president of rwc360, LLC (rwc360.com)—firms dedicated to providing practice management education, branding, marketing, and public relations services to the accounting profession.
+She is also a professor of English and marketing.
+Reach her at email@example.com.

 See inside June 2013

 Dentist Chairs and Tax Books: How Regular Tax Planning Saves an Ohio Dentist from a Painful Tax Bill

 When it comes to your teeth, dentists will tell you regular checkups and the proper upfront care are key to preventing horrible toothaches and diseases later on.
 Turns out the same is true in accounting – a lesson that Jed Kesler, DDS wishes he had learned earlier.